Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 3

 This assignment taught me how to use data from the program user.
 I was having trouble with combing the converted age with a string but have since learned how to concatenate items together.
 The next issue that occurred was my output spacing.
 The spacing on my output msg was not correct, I had to manually add spaces inside the quotation marks.
 I learned how to use basic arithmetic within my program to convert a dog’s age from human years to puppy years.
 I used the Pascal case to label my variables as I find this easier to read than the Camel case.
 I intend to use these tools throughout this class and further into my programming career.

+## Assignment 4

+During this session, I got my first taste of programming with Python without using flow charts to generate the code for me.
+This unit has been interesting and very interactive.
+I am looking forward to coding more with Python.
+I experimented with floats instead of integer data types and came across some issues.
+Initially, I wanted a float for the initial input to allow more flexibility.
+I changed all data types to float and received excessive numbers beyond the decimal point.
+Bringing all the conversions to integers while leaving the input as a float worked the best.
+I plan to use this knowledge throughout this course and eventually to help secure a job for my future career.